Norms in motivic homotopy theory: Normed motivic spectra

 \begin{remark} Finite coproducts in $\CAlg(\SH(S))$ are computed as smash products in $\SH(S)$ \cite[Proposition 3.2.4.7]{HA}.
 By Proposition~\ref{prop:categorical-props}(1,3), the $\infty$-category $\NAlg_\mathcal{C}(\SH)$ has finite coproducts and the forgetful functor $\NAlg_\mathcal{C}(\SH) \to \CAlg(\SH(S))$ preserves them.
 Thus, finite coproducts in $\NAlg_\scr C(\SH)$ are also computed as smash products in $\SH(S)$.
 In other words, the cocartesian symmetric monoidal structure on $\NAlg_\scr C(\SH)$ lifts the smash product symmetric monoidal structure on $\SH(S)$.
 We will see an elaboration of this in Theorem~\ref{thm:norm-pullback}. \end{remark}

 \begin{remark} Assertions (5) and (6) in Proposition~\ref{prop:categorical-props} can be used to strengthen (7) and (8).
 For example, for $f\colon S'\to S$, we have a pullback functor

-in either of the following situations: \begin{itemize} \item $S$ is the spectrum of a field with resolutions of singularities and $f$ is of finite type (use (5)); \item $f$ is the limit of a cofiltered diagram of smooth $S$-schemes with affine transition maps (use (6)). \end{itemize} \end{remark}
+in either of the following situations: \begin{itemize} \item $S$ is the spectrum of a field with resolutions of singularities and $f$ is of finite type (use (5)); \item $f$ is the limit of a cofiltered diagram of smooth $S$-schemes with affine transition maps (use (6)). \end{itemize} In fact, it is proved in \cite{bachmann-powerops} that the restriction functor $\NAlg_{\Sch}(\SH(S)) \to \NAlg_{\Sm}(\SH(S))$ is always an equivalence, so that the above pullback functor exists in complete generality. \end{remark}

 \begin{example} Since $\SH^\otimes$ takes values in symmetric monoidal $\infty$-categories, it has a \emph{unit section} sending a scheme $S$ to the motivic sphere spectrum $\1_S\in\SH(S)$, which is everywhere cocartesian.
 Thus, for every scheme $S$, the motivic sphere spectrum $\1_S$ is canonically a normed spectrum over $\Sch_S$; in fact, it is the initial object of $\NAlg_{\scr C}(\SH)$ for every $\scr C\subset_\fet\Sch_S$, by Proposition~\ref{prop:categorical-props}(3). \end{example}